How to Get Finances for an HOA Exterior Maintenance Project

 Depending on state regulations, the loan process can take up to six months, and various factors will impact how fast the process goes.

 Common factors that affect the loan process are:

 - If special assessments need to be assigned

 Once the documents and the lender requests have been fulfilled, you will also need to state where the funds are going to help with distribution.

 Upon completion of all requirements, the contract can then be assigned and the loan finalized.

 HOA Capital Works as a Team With Your HOA

 HOA Capital is a locally owned company committed to creating the highest quality living environment for all our client's residents.
 We offer HOA management solutions that can better streamline the property's needs to help our customers with the process.

-We are here to help, so if you would like to schedule an appointment, contact us or give us a call at 952-836-9593 today.
+We are here to help, so if you would like to schedule an appointment, contact us online, or give us a call at 952-836-9593 today.